-Harney Partners was retained by serial entrepreneur who was facing the triggering of large personal guarantees on real estate leases and mortgages related to a chain of dine-in movie theaters that were shut down due to the COVID-19 pandemic.
+Harney Partners was retained for bankruptcy consulting by serial entrepreneur who was facing the triggering of large personal guarantees on real estate leases and mortgages related to a chain of dine-in movie theaters that were shut down due to the COVID-19 pandemic.
 In addition to owning and operating the movie theater chain, the Debtor owned and operated various commercial real estate, hotel, and investment businesses.

 Assisted counsel and debtor in filing of chapter 11 subchapter V case to address the large overhang of personal guarantees.
 Because the personal guarantees had not been triggered, those debts were contingent and unliquidated as of the Petition Date, allowing our client to qualify for the benefits of the new subchapter V of chapter 11.
 Subchapter V allows for debtor to pay projected disposable income over 5 years while maintaining equity interests.
 As financial advisor, we analyzed the financial condition of the Debtor and his various businesses and developed financial projections for the Debtor’s disposable income, which consisted of wages, distributions from the various businesses, interest and dividend income, offset by his and his spouse’s living expenses.